NygenAnalytics/CyteType/README.md

 #### Rate Limits

-If you do not provide your own model providers then the CyteType API implements rate limiting for fair usage:
+If you do not provide your own model providers, then the CyteType API implements rate limiting for fair usage:

 - Annotation submissions: 5 requests per hour per IP
 - Result retrieval: 20 requests per minute per IP